jpbucsd/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_4_Hi-C/final_paper.md

 In order to understand Hi-C, we must give context for the technology.

-Because Hi-C aims to analyze the organization of the genome, we will first talk about genome organization.
+Hi-C aims to analyze the organization of the genome so first we must discuss genome organization.

 <img src="images/genome-organization.png" width="600" height="240" />